This website uses cookies

 Read our Privacy policy and Terms of use for more information.

-• Who owned password reset?
+• Who owns password reset?

-• Why did review miss it?
+• Why did the review miss it?

 • Why did the test suite stay green?

 Change got cheap.
-Confidence is more expensive than ever.
+Confidence did not.

 What do we actually want to know?